 Believe it or not, testosterone benefits females in more ways than you might expect.
 If a woman lacks testosterone, she can suffer from uncomfortable and distressing effects.
 Listed below are some of the reasons that testosterone is important to the female body:

 Testosterone is certainly an important hormone for women to produce, but what happens if your levels are too high or too low?
 There are some unpleasant symptoms that are related to these two circumstances, but treatment options are always available.
-To find out what they are and how to treat them follow this link.
+Follow this link to find out what are healthy and normal levels of testosterone.